greenelab/meta-review/content/response-to-reviewers.md

 What new features will be implemented?
 Do you plan to apply for a grant to further develop manubot? etc.

+We discuss this issue in [GH133](https://github.com/greenelab/meta-review/issues/133) and address it in [GHXXX]().
+Specifically, we added a paragraph to the Discussion about proposed enhancements to Manubot.

 > The layout of the PDF and the HTML could benefit from a better template (and font stack).
 This a totally minor point, but it might help to attract new people.